Villa De Leyva

 The highway to hell...

 By 3 pm the rain stopped and after squeezing through the last muddy road diversions, I finally reached a valley with a concrete road and sunshine.
 The twisties were fast and fun, hauling butt and dragging toes to make up time.
 After averaging 15 mph for hours in puddles and potholes it was great.
-I took a short break about 4 pm in a small town, to the smile and wink of the girl running the tienda, no doubt hoping for a ticket out, downing a Coke for some energy for the last hour to Puerto Berrio to find a hotel for the night.
-Beside me sat a rowdy group of local guys, fueled by beer and eyeing the chica.
+I took a short break about 4 pm in a small town, to the smile and wink of the girl running the tienda, no doubt hoping for a ticket out with a possibly wealthy Americano, downing a Coke for some energy for the last hour to Puerto Berrio to find a hotel for the night.
+Beside me sat a rowdy group of local guys, fueled by beer and eyeing the chica behind the counter.

 My gift for locating hotels with glamorous views was working well, however the hotel was nice and the staff attentive, all for $15 US.
 The bike had to sleep on the sidewalk in the rough port town located on the massive Magdalena river, but I covered it and squeezed it next to the hotel lobby window.